 Unfortunately, some cooks dismiss cast iron cookware because they have never lifted an antique pan.
-If you’re not a big burly person, you may find a modern cast iron skillet overwhelming, and a vintage pan could be a good option.
+If you’re not a big, burly person, a modern cast iron skillet may be overwhelming, and a vintage pan could be a good option.

 Why not simply buy a vintage skillet instead of a new one?
 The answer is price and age.

 Like any vintage item, old skillets can cost a lot of money.
 Ironware made by well-known brands such as Wapak, Griswold, and Wagner can be especially expensive.
-Vintage skillets can cost hundreds of dollars for the larger sizes.
-So newer skillet can make a lot more financial sense.
+Vintage skillets can cost hundreds of dollars for larger sizes.
+So, a newer skillet can make a lot more financial sense.

 These defects can render the pan unsafe for use on your stovetop if the pan has a crack.
-That is the reason I often recommend a new cast iron skillet over a vintage pan.
+I often recommend a new cast iron skillet over a vintage pan.
 And a new pan will cook food just as well as an old pan.

-If you want to know which are considered the best vintage cast iron skillets available, click the link.
+If you want to know the best vintage cast iron skillets, click the link.